Yale Master’s Degrees

 Joint MA in Religion and Ecology

-The Yale School of Forestry & Environmental Studies (FES) and Yale Divinity School (YDS) offer a joint Master’s degree program in religion and ecology.
+The Yale School of the Environment (YSE) and Yale Divinity School (YDS) offer a joint Master’s degree program in religion and ecology.
 It is aimed at students who wish to integrate the study of environmental issues and religious communities in their professional careers and for those who wish to study the cultural and ethical dimensions of environmental problems.
 This degree program provides an opportunity to study concurrently in two of Yale University’s distinct graduate schools.
-Students work towards both a Masters of Environmental Management at FES and either a Master of Arts in Religion or Masters of Divinity at YDS.
+Students work towards both a Masters of Environmental Management at YSE and either a Master of Arts in Religion or Masters of Divinity at YDS.
 Within these schools, they are encouraged to take courses in environmental ethics and religion and ecology.
 Students have the opportunity to work with faculty in both schools, as well as with a number of co-appointed faculty members.
-Individuals must apply separately to both FES and YDS and be admitted to both.
+Individuals must apply separately to both YSE and YDS and be admitted to both.
 This joint degree in religion and ecology is the first program of its kind in North America.

 For more information on the joint degree, go here.

 MAR with a concentration in Religion and Ecology

 This MAR (Master of Arts in Religion) is offered through Yale Divinity School (YDS).
 The concentration in Religion and Ecology is an interdisciplinary program that draws on faculty resources in biblical studies, ethics, liturgical studies, pastoral care, spirituality, theology, and world religions and ecology.
 It spans the study of eco-theology; eco-spirituality; eco-feminism; theologies of embodiment, place, land, race, and indigeneity; environmental ethics; liturgy and creation; and cosmology and ecology.

 For more on the Yale Divinity School MAR, go here.

 Note: Mary Evelyn Tucker and John Grim do not take on PhD students.